 The best way to familiarise yourself with the type and style of exam questions is to attempt past papers.
 These can be accessed from:

-- Teacher - Online Revision World (RS Past Papers)
+- The teacher. - Online Revision World (RE Past Papers).

-You will also find the mark schemes so you are able to check your answers
+You will also find the mark schemes so you are able to check your answers.